 Back in Manhattan

 We rode for a while in Manhattan where it got quite crowded.
 As we approached the hill heading up the ramp to the Queensboro Bridge, I marveled at how people were able to stay upright on their bikes while riding so slowly.
 I honestly thought I was going to have to get off and push my bike, not because the hill was difficult, but because almost everyone around us slowed to a near crawl.
-The combination of not knowing the importance of gearing down and not having the cardiovascular endurance for maintaining speed on the hills, made for major traffic jams at all the climbs.
+The combination of some fellow riders not knowing the importance of gearing down and not having the cardiovascular endurance for maintaining speed on the hills, made for major traffic jams at all the climbs.

 Third Borough: Queens

 We pulled into the Cliff Blok Party Aid Station to refuel, use the restrooms, and hopefully, rendezvous with the rest of our team.
 I quickly learned that when riding in a large event, there’s added baggage to worry about – my bike!
-Bill and I took turns watching each others bikes.
+At first, Bill and I took turns watching each others bikes.

 When someone saw Bill taking a picture for my blog recap of me holding our bikes, he offered to take a picture of us together.